spatie/laravel-health/docs/basic-usage/conditionally-running-or-modifying-checks.md

 weight: 5
 ---

-You may need to only run specific checks on a specific environment or with a specific config enabled.
-This package provides methods to run checks only when specified conditions are met.
+This package provides methods to run certain checks only when specified conditions are met.

 If you would like to conditionally run a check, you can use the `if` and `unless` methods.
 For more control, you can also use callables.
-They are evaluated every time a health check is ran.
+They are evaluated every time a health check is run.

 ```php
 use Spatie\Health\Facades\Health;